Get access to everything we publish when you sign up for Outside+.

 7. Prone backbends

 Over time, many of us tend to slouch, letting the head and shoulders fall forward and the upper back round.
 This habit shuts us down, limiting breath capacity and organ function, depressing our energy, and creating uneven wear and tear on the joints of the neck, back, and shoulders.
+For some people, these are not easy yoga poses but they can help release a tense body.
 Simple belly-down backbends like Cobra (Bhujangasana) and Locust (Salabhasana) counter this pattern by strengthening the muscles of the posterior shoulder, spine, buttocks, and legs.
 As we open up our posture, we open up energetically, too.

 Like shaking up a snow globe, inversions change our relationship to gravity, shifting blood and lymphatic fluid from the legs and hips toward the heart and head.
 It also takes the weight off our feet, ankles and knees, giving hard-working joints some welcome rest.
 Legs-Up-the-Wall-Pose (Viparita Karani) is my favorite inversion because it also helps to relieve neck and back tension.
 There is an element of surrender that, for many of us, is missing in our frantic lives.

 A gentle twist is the yoga equivalent of hitting the reset button on our postural habits, releasing patterns of myofascial tension around the torso, and encouraging the intervertebral disks between the bones of the spine to plump up by imbibing fluid from surrounding tissues.
 Twists can also stimulate circulation to our abdominal organs, which is beneficial to our digestion, and thereby our vitality.